ShaneGaymon28/ShaneGaymon28.github.io/_projects/1_project.md

 <h4><strong><u>Part 1 - Database Design</u></strong></h4>

 In part 1 of this project we were asked to create an enhanced ER diagram (using an online tool like Lucid Chart) to base the database we created in part 2 on.
+The ER diagram represents the conceptual database as if it were viewed by the end user.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">